rakeshdeka/rakeshdeka/README.md

 ## Hi there! 👋 I'm Rakesh :bust_in_silhouette:

-I'm a passionate frontend developer with a keen interest in creating dynamic and user-friendly web applications.
+I'm a passionate full-stack developer with a keen interest in building dynamic, scalable, and user-friendly web applications.
 Welcome to my GitHub profile! 🚀

 ### Currently I am working with ...